-One of the challenges we've faced with cell-based architecture is ensuring consistency across its many environments.
+As with any sufficiently large infrastructure, ensuring consistency across many environments can be challenging unless you design for it proactively.
 While our deployments were automated, each one had to be launched individually for each cell in a serialized approach, and that took time away from our engineers.
 To address this issue, we've developed tooling which models complete release trains.
 This ensures artifacts get to every environment in a consistent way, while allowing for parallelism and rollback on failure.
 With this system, teams can get a high-level view of their artifact's progress through production without needing to take any incremental action per environment.

-We started by containerizing services in Docker and using the AWS Elastic Container Service (ECS) scheduler as our new runtime for services.
+We started by containerizing services in Docker and using the AWS Elastic Container Service (ECS) scheduler, along with Kubernetes as our new runtime for services.
 We then built a tool we call Conductor around Amazon's Simple Workflow Service to model the state machine of a release train.
 With this in place, DevOps teams can upgrade our underlying machines or resize cells while developers release new artifacts and features across our runtime-without having to coordinate.
 These processes no longer have to operate in lockstep with one another.
 This is our model across the majority of our services, and we've also developed release trains for AWS Lambda and Terraform changes.